-One morning in a yoga class a few years ago, our teacher read some verses about the power of gratitude.
-They were timely words for me, because just that week, I had started to keep a very simple gratitude journal.
-It’s something I hadn’t really done before—not because I’m ungrateful, but because I was always distracted with other things.
+In a yoga class a few years ago, my teacher read some verses about the power of gratitude.
+They were timely words for me, because just that week, I’d started a simple gratitude journal.
+It’s something I hadn’t really done before, not because I’m ungrateful, but because I was always distracted with other things.

-I know I have a lot to be thankful for, even though it often seems like there is much room for improvement.
+I know I have a lot to be thankful for, even though it often seems like there is so much room for improvement.
 You may feel the same way.
 Too often, the extent of my focus on gratitude is simply to acknowledge there are good things in my life, and I “should” pay more attention to them.
 Maybe it’s the same for you.

-I am not exaggerating.
+No, I am not exaggerating.